Authors: Cyril Richert & David Curran

 What has changed on this side of Clapham Junction in term of construction remain to be seen, but that is the justification used by Peabody.
 This is the same threat that was used in 2017 in order to increase the size of the already very contentious development (see HERE).

 In 2012, the local community strongly opposed Peabody’s proposal.
 Northcote ward Cllr Martin Johnson strongly put the case for refusal of the proposal before the Council and described the plan as “unacceptable overbearing, over-dominant”, lack of light and not enough space for the more than 200 children possibly living on the site.
-When seeing the 2021 proposal, however, it seemed to be much more reasonable.
+When comparing with the 2021 proposal, however, it makes the original approved plan much more conservative.

 No data on the number of old residents able to relocate in the new development